kavindujayarathne/kavindujayarathne.com/src/pages/about.md

 ## Hello, I'm Kavindu

-This isn’t just a typical “About Me.”
-It’s a personal timeline, a collection of everything I’ve explored, struggled with, built, and understood in my own way.
+This is my personal timeline, a collection of everything I’ve explored, struggled with, built, and understood in my own way.
 This includes four chapters that reflect how it all began for me.
 They don’t capture everything I’ll ever learn, but they shaped the foundation.
 What comes next will be built on top of this.

 ## Chapter 1